What is a mattress topper?

 Wool

-Wool mattress toppers are naturally breathable and hypo-allergenic.
+Wool mattress toppers are naturally breathable and hypoallergenic.
 The material is soft and springy and retains its shape well.

 Synthetic materials

-Synthetic materials, such as polyester, microfibre and hollowfibre are commonly used in cheaper mattress toppers.
-They are not as breathable as other materials and may flatten and lose their shape faster over time.
+Synthetic materials like polyester, microfibre, and hollowfibre are frequently used in basic mattress toppers.
+However, they are less breathable compared to other materials and may flatten and lose their shape more quickly over time.
+Some synthetic toppers are non-allergenic, reducing the likelihood of allergic reactions.

 How to stop a mattress topper from sliding?